RASSec/GeeksForGeeks_DSA_Course_Solutions/README.md

 # GeeksForGeeks Data Structures and Algorithms Course Solutions
-My solutions to 300+ problems.
-It also contain links to articles on the topics/concepts I covered while studying the course and solving the problem.
+My solutions to 300+ problems that I solved while taking the course.
+It also contain links to articles on the topics/concepts that I covered to solve the problems.

 # Categories
 - [Mathematics](https://github.com/thecoducer/GeeksForGeeks_DSA_Course_Solutions/tree/master/Mathematics)